 - Recycle/Waste Management

 System Inputs are showns as arrows on the left of the system, outside the System Boundary.
-They are shown as arrows labeled Raw Materials, and Energy, that flow into the system.
+Inputs are represented by Raw Materials and Energy that flow into the system.

 As you can see in the diagram above, any product or technology would require input of some raw materials and energy at all stages: from acquisition to manufacturing, operation, and finally disposal.
-All of the mentioned lifecycle stages may produce atmospheric emissions, waterborne and solid wastes, simply because the efficiency of material use and energy conversion is never 100%.
-There are losses and by-products, which sometimes can be highly undesirable.
+All of the mentioned lifecycle stages may produce atmospheric emissions, waterborne and solid wastes, simply because the efficiency of material use and energy conversion is always below 100% - there are losses and by-products, which sometimes can be highly undesirable.
 LCA helps to keep track of all useful and harmful outcomes, and the diagram in Figure 2.3 provides a guideline to LCA mapping.

-- Goal definition and scope.
-Identify a product / Set system boundaries / Develop LCA map and material flow chart.
+- Goal definition and scope: Identify a product / Set system boundaries / Develop LCA map and material flow chart.

-- Inventory analysis: Collect data / Identify and quantify energy, water, and materials as inputs as well as environmental releases as outputs.
+- Inventory analysis: Collect data / Identify and quantify energy, water, and materials as inputs and emissions as outputs.

 The standardized procedure for the LCA recommended for product and technology assessment in the U.S. is documented in the EPA guidelines referred below.
 Study this document carefully – some parts of this framework will be used as a basis for technology evaluation repeatedly in this course's assignments.